markhuot/markhuot.github.io/_posts/2019-01-01-tailwindcss-owl.md

 </a>
 ```

-Now we can pass in to our component whether it should have a "default" amount of spacing or a "small" amount of spacing.
+Now we can tell our component whether it should have a "default" amount of spacing or a "small" amount of spacing.
 Surly you can see where this is going.
-Now someone decides to use the media block _inside_ another component and to match this other components spacing we need a third spacing size.
+Eventually someone decides to use the media block _inside_ another component and to match the other component's spacing we need a third spacing size.
 Okay…

 ```twig
 {% raw %}